 1.2.9 In forming a view as to the general suitability for listing of the listing applicant, the sponsor should have regard to the adequacy of the listing applicant’s internal controls.
 The sponsor should consider whether any internal controls deficiencies are so material that they should be resolved prior to listing.
 Where this is not possible, the sponsor should consider whether the matter may be appropriately dealt with by disclosure in the listing application.
 Other control deficiencies that are identified that are not material (either alone or when taken in aggregate) may be resolved after the filing of the listing application or after listing.
 Please see further section 4 below.

-1.2.10 The Stock Exchange has taken into account the internal controls of a listing applicant and any past breaches when considering its suitability for listing in various listing decisions, including the remedial actions taken to rectify inadequate controls and enhanced measures adopted where non-compliance incidents had been identified.4
+1.2.10 The Stock Exchange takes into account the internal controls of a listing applicant and any past breaches when considering its suitability for listing, including the remedial actions taken to rectify inadequate controls and enhanced measures adopted where non-compliance incidents have been identified.4

-1.2.11 The Stock Exchange considers that a systematic failure of a listing applicant’s internal controls which is of serious nature and material may translate into an issue of suitability for listing.
-Where it is determined that such matters may be resolved by way of disclosure, the Stock Exchange expects specific disclosure in the listing document.5 Where there have been non-compliance incidents relating to the listing applicant, depending on the categorisation of the non-compliances, the Stock Exchange expects the listing document to contain specific disclosure of the non-compliance incidents, how and when rectification actions were taken or will be taken and the internal controls or enhanced internal controls to prevent their recurrence (including the identity, position, qualification and experience of personnel responsible for ensuring compliance).
-In the event an independent internal control expert has been separately engaged to review the internal controls, the identity of and salient terms of the engagement of an internal controls expert and its findings and recommendations, the timing of implementation of such recommendations and any follow-up review should also be disclosed.
-Additionally, the listing document should disclose the views of the listing applicant’s directors and the sponsor, with basis, on whether the listing applicant’s internal control measures or enhanced internal control measures are adequate and effective, the suitability of the directors under Listing Rules 3.08 and 3.09 and the applicant’s suitability for listing under Listing Rule 8.04.6
+1.2.11 The Stock Exchange considers that non-compliance incidents may translate into an issue of suitability for listing.
+Where it is determined that such matters may be resolved by way of disclosure, the Stock Exchange expects specific disclosure in the listing document.5 Where there have been non-compliance incidents relating to the listing applicant, depending on the categorisation of the non-compliances, the Stock Exchange expects the listing document to contain specific disclosure of the non-compliance incidents, what and when rectification actions were taken or will be taken and the internal controls or enhanced internal controls to prevent their recurrence (including when they were implemented and the identity, position, qualification and experience of personnel responsible for ensuring compliance, and the directors’ and sponsor’s view on the adequacy and effectiveness of the enhanced internal control measures and the basis thereof).
+If an independent internal control expert has been separately engaged to review the internal controls, the identity, scope of review of the internal controls expert, its major findings and recommendations, the timing of implementation of such recommendations and any follow-up review should also be disclosed.
+Additionally, the listing document should disclose (i) the views of the listing applicant’s directors and the sponsor, with basis, on the adequacy and effectiveness of the listing applicant’s enhanced internal control measures; and (ii) why the directors and sponsor believe the directors are suitable to act as the listing applicant’s directors under Listing Rules 3.08 and 3.09 and why the applicant is suitable for listing under Listing Rule 8.04.6

 1.2.13 It should be noted that there are limitations to internal controls, even where the listing applicant has in place a sound and well-managed system.
 Human factors such as poor judgment, error or mistake, or deliberate circumvention or overriding of the systems, together with unforeseen factors, will impact the effectiveness of the internal controls systems.
 An internal controls system cannot provide protection with certainty against the listing applicant failing to meet its business objectives or complying with its regulatory obligations or against all material errors, losses, fraud or breaches of laws or regulations.
 The sponsor’s due diligence on internal controls is not, therefore, expected, or able, to provide an absolute assurance as to the effectiveness of the internal controls in place at listing.